tomjoht/learnapidoc/_docs/documenting_native_library_apis/nativelibraryapis_java_crash_course.md

 Classes are templates or blueprints that drive pretty much everything in Java.
 It's easiest to understand classes through an example.
 Think of a class like a general blueprint of a "bicycle."
 There are many different types of bicycles (Trek bikes, Specialized bikes, Giant bikes, Raleigh bikes, etc.).
 But they're all just different instances of the general class of a bicycle.

 In Java, you start out by defining classes.
-Each class is its own file, and begins with a capital letter.
+Each class is its own file and begins with a capital letter.
 The file name matches the class name, which means you have just one class per file.

 {% include random_ad.html %}

 Each class can contain a number of fields (variables for the class) and methods (subroutines the class can do).

 Before the class name, an access modifier indicates how the class can be accessed.
-Several options for access modifiers are:
+Several options for access modifiers are as follows:

 * `public`: Anyone can access
 * `private`: Only other packages can access